Quasiconformal deformation of the chordal Loewner driving function and first variation of the Loewner energy: Introduction

-Our proof relies on the simple but crucial observation that the Loewner driving function and the capacity parametrization of the curve can be expressed by the pre-Schwarzian and Schwarzian derivatives of well-chosen maps, respectively.
-See Section~\ref{sec:chord}.
+Our proof relies on the simple but crucial observation that the Loewner driving function and the capacity parametrization of the curve can be expressed by the pre-Schwarzian and Schwarzian derivatives, respectively, of well-chosen maps (Lemma~\ref{lem:preS_driving}).